KeshavArvindh/Streamlit-Chatbot/README.md

 pyaudio
 google-generativeai
 langchain-core

 Installation
 Clone the repository:
 git clone https://github.com/yourusername/streaming-bot.git
 cd streaming-bot

-Install the required Python packages: pip install streamlit gtts SpeechRecognition pyaudio google-generativeai langchain-core

-Set up your Google Generative Model API key:
+Install the required Python packages: pip install streamlit gtts SpeechRecognition pyaudio google-generativeai langchain-core Set up your Google Generative Model API key:
-Replace "your-api-key" with your actual API key in the code.
+Replace "AIzaSyCkFfYYLmmR9BGVlBrPVvfEAWJQ6a4ORzI" with your actual API key in the code.

 Usage
 Run the Streamlit app:
 streamlit run app.py
 Open your web browser and navigate to the URL provided by Streamlit (typically http://localhost:8501).
 Interact with the bot by typing in the input box or using the microphone button to speak your query.